 The World Steel Association (worldsteel) is an international trade association with high public visibility.
 The members of worldsteel represent most of the globe’s international carbon and stainless steel output.
 It is the policy of worldsteel to govern its activities by the standards of the strictest and most developed antitrust principles, principally those of the United States and the European Union. worldsteel also acknowledges that multiple jurisdictions in addition to the US and EU have become increasingly vigorous with respect to antitrust enforcement.

-The purpose of these Guides is to ensure that the conduct of worldsteel, its staff and its members, does not raise antitrust issues in any relevant jurisdiction.
+The purpose of these guides is to ensure that the conduct of worldsteel, its staff and its members, does not raise antitrust issues in any relevant jurisdiction.
 Also, various antitrust authorities have recognised that a strong antitrust policy and compliance guidelines can serve as factors in determining whether to pursue investigations.
-Thus it is the obligation of each member and of worldsteel staff to be familiar with these Guides and to abide by them.
+Thus it is the obligation of each member and of worldsteel staff to be familiar with these guides and to abide by them.

-To assure compliance with these Guides, antitrust Legal Counsel for worldsteel attends Executive, Board and General Membership meetings of both worldsteel and its affiliate, the International Stainless Steel Forum (ISSF).
+To assure compliance with these guides, antitrust Legal Counsel for worldsteel attends Executive, Board and General Membership meetings of both worldsteel and its affiliate, the International Stainless Steel Forum (ISSF).
 Its Legal Counsel also attends Committee meetings when sensitive antitrust issues may be raised. worldsteel staff members are responsible for antitrust compliance at worldsteel meetings that Legal Counsel does not personally attend.
 Legal Counsel is available to staff and each member to respond to any questions or concerns.
 No worldsteel meetings or conferences are permitted without the presence of worldsteel staff or Legal Counsel.

 It is fundamental that none of the foregoing should deter membership in worldsteel or ISSF, or discourage members from participation in trade association activities.
 The courts (including the US Supreme Court) and antitrust enforcement authorities have recognised that legitimate trade association activities can promote competition and efficiency.
 Furthermore, they can provide industry and public benefits, such as ensuring safety and protecting the environment.
 In addition, trade association activities can create a better and more informed marketplace, permitting individual members to determine what makes business sense for themselves, the industry and the public at large.
 In sum, trade associations can promote the exchange of ideas and vital market information that individual members could not accomplish on their own.

-One of the prime missions of worldsteel is to inform its members, governments, and the public on international developments and statistics relating to the steel industry.
+One of the prime missions of worldsteel is to inform its members, governments and the public about international developments and statistics relating to the steel industry.
 Trade associations routinely issue industry-relevant bulletins or newsletters.
 Importantly, given a significant industry issue, trade associations can serve as the 'voice' of their industries by presenting position papers and testimony, and by petitioning and lobbying on their industries’ behalf before governmental bodies, antitrust agencies, and the public.
-For example, worldsteel has represented the international steel industry on environmental and irrational subsidy and over-weight capacity issues before governmental organisations, and has been the advocate for the industry in opposing unwarranted supplier consolidation.
+For example, worldsteel has represented the international steel industry on environmental and irrational subsidies and over-weight capacity issues before governmental organisations, and has been the advocate for the industry in opposing unwarranted supplier consolidation.
 This type of unified activity is recognised as a fundamental mission of an international trade association, and is consistent with the antitrust laws.

 As noted, worldsteel activities are legally presumed to constitute joint conduct among competitors.
 Such conduct is very different in legal terms from unilateral decisions made by individual members based on legitimate information provided by worldsteel. worldsteel does not make “recommendations” or “suggestions” or “disguised inferences” to its members on competitively sensitive topics.
 Rather, it serves to educate its members and others on facts and statistics relating to the international steel industry.
 Individual members make their own unilateral business decisions based on this information, or information from other sources they deem appropriate.
-Except as cleared by Legal Counsel, worldsteel and its members do not agree to take joint industry action on any competitively-sensitive issue.
+Except as cleared by Legal Counsel, worldsteel and its members do not agree to take joint industry action on any competitively sensitive issue.

 Thus, comments at trade association meetings, or notes made or e-mails sent, however well-intentioned, can be misinterpreted or misused.
-A good rule of thumb is to view any comments or notes made at trade association meetings, or discussions at attendant social activities, from the standpoint of a sceptical government investigator unwilling to give the benefit of the doubt, or, if you were under oath at a deposition.
+A good rule of thumb is to view any comments or notes made at trade association meetings, or discussions at attendant social activities, from the standpoint of a sceptical government investigator unwilling to give the benefit of the doubt, or if you were under oath at a deposition.

 Before addressing potential guideline violations, an important caveat is the misuse of legitimate trade association information and functions.
 Even the best of trade association conduct and intentions can be subverted.
 Thus, worldsteel and its Legal Counsel must recognise that legal trade association activities may be viewed as a “disguise” or "front" for anticompetitive ancillary activities not consistent with the antitrust laws.
 For example, subject to specific guidelines established by Legal Counsel, worldsteel may make industry forecasts.
 Such forecasts are generally global or multi-regional, and have little prospect for competitive abuse.
 However, antitrust authorities have cautioned that industry forecasts can be misused to implement or monitor cartel behaviour.
 Thus, it is fundamental to worldsteel antitrust policy that otherwise legal activities can never be used to mask or implement anticompetitive conduct.